tapsbook/photobookSDK-android/README.md

 2. Beautiful, fully customizable photo book page templates featuring your own branding/logo
 3. Full-featured, frictionless eCommerce checkout workflow for processing payments via various payment gateways (Stripe, Alipay or WeChat etc)

-The SDK is integrated with the backend system via REST API to manage the photo book printing workflow by working with our photo book print partners and shipping service providers to offer you a turnkey photo merchandising solution.

-To get started, you will need to:

-1. Sign up for a free tapsBook developer account: Go to http://search.tapsbook.com to sign up.
-2. Register your app and get an app key.

 ### Installation

 The best way to install Tapsbook SDK for Android is to use gradle and jcenter.
 First add jcenter to your list of Maven repositories, if needed.